DawidSac24/ContentManager/README.md

 - **Context Management**: Create, edit, and delete contexts
 - **Page Organization**: Group related pages into contexts
 - **Quick Switching**: Instantly switch between different browsing environments
-- **Custom Icons**: Assign custom icons to each context for easy identification
 - **Persistence**: Your contexts and pages are saved between browser sessions

 ## Use Cases